asadnaqvii/AI-Workout-Analyzer/README.md

 # Fitness Trainer with Pose Estimation

-An AI-powered web application that tracks exercises using computer vision and provides real-time feedback.
+An AI-powered web application that tracks exercises using computer vision and provides real-time feedback using dedicated livekit voice agent.

 ## Features